leifgio/portfolio-curriculum-development/content/blog/_index.md

 ---
-title: Collection of Creative Outputs
+title: Collection of Blogs Related in Technology for Teaching and Learning
 description: |
   Here are the content that we have created throughout the semester.
 author: "Leif Gio Villanueva"